Reflected Colour in Stage Lighting Design

 The colour that an object – cable marker,costume, whatever, is the result of reflection of part of the visible light spectrum.
 A red object reflects the Red light, Green object/Green light etc.

-You may already know that visible light is made up of 3 primary colours – Red, Green and Blue.
-The colour that an object reflects is a combination of these primary lighting colours.
+In this case, the colour that an object reflects is a combination of these primary lighting colours.
 The trouble with Red and Green LX tape is that it doesn’t reflect Blue light – like the LED in the torch.
 In fact, this mismatch of available light and reflected colour makes the tape markers seem to disappear.
 The Blue marked cables (5M) positively zing under the Blue LED torch light – you can think of the Blue light as an absence of Red and Green light, if you like.

 Why white light reflects colours well.